programingjd/justified/README.md

 The next best thing is probably to add spacing spans to the text.
 This is what this library is doing.

-The text is parsed and measured and spans are added on the whitespace between words to make the line stretch the full width as much as possible.
+The text is parsed and measured and spans are added on the whitespace between words to make the lines stretch the full width as much as possible.
 Those spans are very similar to ```ScaleXSpan```, but they do not implement ```ParcelableSpan``` and are not copied by Copy or Cut and Paste operations.